A Maximum Entropy Copula Model for Mixed Data: Representation, Estimation, and Applications: Abstract

 \section{Abstract}

 A new nonparametric model of maximum-entropy (MaxEnt) copula density function is proposed, which offers the following advantages: (i) it is valid for \textit{mixed} random vector.
 By `mixed' we mean the method works for any combination of discrete or continuous variables in a \textit{fully automated} manner; (ii) it yields a \textit{bonafide} density estimate with \textit{intepretable} parameters.
-By `bonafide' we mean the estimate guarantees to be a non-negative function, integrates to $1$; and (iii) it plays a \textit{unifying role} in our understanding of a large class of statistical methods.
+By `bonafide' we mean the estimate guarantees to be a non-negative function, integrates to $1$; and (iii) it plays a \textit{unifying role} in our understanding of a large class of statistical methods for mixed $(X,Y)$.
+Our approach utilizes modern machinery of nonparametric statistics to represent and approximate log-copula density function via LP-Fourier transform.
+Several real-data examples are also provided to explore the key theoretical and practical implications of the theory.